johnliu55tw/pelican-cjk/README.rst

 Remove spacing around inline markups
 ====================================

-This is mainly for reStructuredText, since it requires a space before and after an inline markup.
-Because this is a more aggressive behavior, it's separated from `Auto spacing`_ which you can disabled independently.
+This is mainly for reStructuredText since it requires a space before and after an inline markup.
+Because this is more aggressive behavior, it's separated from `Auto spacing`_ which you can disable independently.

 Before:
    中文的 **粗體** 會有空格。